Usmanyousaf88/Usmanyousaf88/README.md

 <br />
 <!-- about me -->
 <p align="center">
-  Hi, I'm Usman Yousaf, AIWeb Developer/Coder 💻,  Learner 👨‍💻 &  gamer 🦸‍♂️ from Pakistan.
+  Hi, I'm Usman Yousaf, AI Expert 💻,  Learner 👨‍💻 &  gamer 🦸‍♂️ from Pakistan.
   <br />
   <br />
   🎓 Currently Working On deepAgents.They will perform any task with just one command.
 All my repo are Private.
   <br />
   💻 I love to learn new technologies and frameworks.
 Currently Exploring No0Code_Builders
   <br />
-  🧑‍💼 I’m currently working out from Pakistan as AI developer for Preswerx.com and Solution Architect for bytespace.ai and Uxer.ai.
+  🧑‍💼 I’m currently working out from Pakistan as Senior Ai Engineer for Preswerx.com and AI Solution Architect for bytespace.ai and Uxer.ai.
   <br />
 </p>